-This comparison is no longer valid due to design changes in the Halcyon single tank wings.
-It applies only to previous wing designs and is for past reference only.
+This comparison is no longer valid due to design changes to the Halcyon 30Lb Eclipse wing in 2019.
+This is an old post and applies only to previous generation (before 2019) wing designs and is for past reference only.

 It’s always a difficult one given that as divers we?re all different and so is our background, training, trim, equipment and cylinder configuration – the conditions we dive in.

 So it’s not our place to advise on how much lift any diver and his/her equipment needs although we’ve always tended to favour the minimalistic side ourselves as users of 40Lb Halcyon Evolve wings for twin 12 twinset diving with aluminium stages, knowing it has plenty of lift.
 Then again, there is so little size difference between the single tank Eclipse 30 and 40 that it really boils down to personal choice.

 The simple social media answer for wing sizes would be enough lift to keep the divers head comfortably out of the water and provide ample flotation for his/her equipment and accessories on the surface (without the diver in the wing).